skohub-io/skohub-blog/content/blog/2024-01-18-reconcile/index.md

 ## SkoHub Reconcile Publish

-To make it easy to upload vocabularies to the reconciliation service a front-end was develped which you can try out at [https://reconcile-publish.skohub.io/](https://reconcile-publish.skohub.io/).
+To make it easy to upload vocabularies to the reconciliation service a front-end was developed which you can try out at [https://reconcile-publish.skohub.io/](https://reconcile-publish.skohub.io/).

 ![The reconcile-publish upload UI](./reconcile-publish.png)

 Every vocabulary that passes the SkoHub SHACL Shape (see our [blog post](https://blog.skohub.io/2023-11-22-shacl-shape/)) should work for uploading to the reconcile service.
 The only additional requirement is to provide a `vann:preferredNamespaceUri`.
+To be able to upload your vocabulary, you need first to sign in using an ORCID or Wikimedia account.
+This ensures, all your uploaded vocabs are associated with your account and nobody else is able to overwrite a vocabulary.
-As you can see in the screenshot you also have to provide an account and a language.
+As you can see in the screenshot you also have to provide a language.
-As for the account you can currently choose whatever you want, just make sure it is unique enough, so your dataset (i.e. your vocabulary) does not get overwritten by someone else.
 Since a `lang` parameter has only been available since the [current draft](https://reconciliation-api.github.io/specs/draft/#service-manifest) version of the reconciliation specification and not yet implemented in SkoHub Reconcile, the current version of the SkoHub Reconcile service requires you to specify a language you want to use for reconciliation.
 We will improve this in the future along with the development of the specification.

 ## Example: Usage in OpenRefine